 The most obvious choice is to raise your day rate and price yourself out of the market for certain clients.
-We're not talking a minimum hike of 5 or 10 per cent – you want to make sure you increase your rates to such a level that the client will make the decision to go elsewhere.
+We're not talking a minimum hike of 5 or 10 per cent – you want to make sure you increase your rates to such a level that the client will decide to go elsewhere.
 And if they stick around?
 Well, you've just got yourself a more lucrative client.

 2. Get rid of specific services

-Another great way to weed out clients is to simply eliminate certain services.
+Another great way to weed out clients is to eliminate certain services.
 The next time they come to you asking for help, explain that your business has just been under review and you've made the reluctant decision to no longer offer those services.

 3. Focus on certain sectors